wescley/api-rest-python/README.md

-# api-rest-python
+# API REST Python
-Code example of api reat in python using flask, flask-restful and flask-sqlalchemy
+Code example of api rest in python using flask, flask-restful and flask-sqlalchemy

 1. Clone git repository:
 ```